 The specific objectives of this study are to:

 - i.
 To assess the level of knowledge of the couples on infertility issues. - ii.
-To assess the attitude of the couple on infertility issues. - iii.
-To assess the management options available for the couples attending the fertility clinic in RSUTH.
+To assess the level of knowledge on the management options available for couples in Obio Cottage Hospital on infertility.

 Research Questions